top of page

 Wait, so is a cookout the same thing as a barbecue?

 They are similar but to quite the same.
-Depending on who you talk to and the region of the country you live in a cookout and a barbecue are actually a bit different.
-There is some debate on this matter, however as simple as we can put it:
+Depending on who you talk to and the region of the country you live in, a cookout and a barbecue are actually a bit different.
+There is some debate on this matter, however, as simple as we can put it:

 "A barbecue involves cooking with indirect heat and takes several hours or all day, while a cookout typically involves direct heat and fast cooking with foods such as hamburgers and hot dogs."

-Now, with that being said, that isn't an end all be all because you can still have a cookout that is longer or a barbecue that has hot dogs.
-Just know there is a little bit of a difference between the two depending on who you talk to.
+Now, with that being said, that isn't an end-all be-all because you can still have a cookout that is longer or a barbecue that has hot dogs.
+Just know there is a little bit of a difference between the two, depending on who you talk to.

 What Makes a Cookout Sauce Unique